-Campfire Safety Tips to Help Prevent Forest Fires
+Help Prevent Forest Fires

 Fire bans are put into place for good reason.
 Fire restrictions are put in place to reduce the risk of human-caused fires during times of high or extreme fire danger.

 So, before starting any fire, ensure there are no local fire bans set in place.
 Pay attention to the warning signs posted near campgrounds and parks.
-If you’re camping in the backcountry, check with the Ranger to see if there are any fire bans you need to be aware of.

-Use existing fire rings
+2. Use existing campfire rings

-Always try to use existing fire rings provided they’re in a safe spot away from brush, trees, etc. If there is no fire ring, clear an ample perimeter of ground and gather enough large rocks to create a circular fire ring.
+Always try to use existing fire rings provided they’re in a safe spot away from brush, trees, etc. If there is no campfire ring, clear an ample perimeter of ground and gather enough large rocks to create a circular fire ring.

 Stay far away from brush and woods lines and trees with low canopies.
 Remove all dry leaves, grass and twigs away from your fire ring area.

-Keep your campfire small
+3. Keep your campfire small

-Also, by keeping your campfire small will last longer because you’re not using up all of your firewood at one time.
+Keeping your campfire small will last longer because you’re not using up all of your firewood at one time.

 Whether it’s a few buckets of water or an energized hose ready to spray, some sort of water source and quick action will help prevent the fire from spreading.

 So, only use the fog option on your water hose nozzle.
 Use slow, long sweeps.
 Keep the water on your campfire until there are no visibly hot coals left.

 Don’t simply kick a little sand or dirt on your fire and call it a night.
-Cover your campfire and coals completely using a camp shovel.
+And, always cover your campfire and coals completely using a camp shovel.